amritsingh65/Spring-boot-redis-crud-example/README.md

 # Spring-boot-redis-crud-example

-The purpose of this repository to develop a crud operation using redis and spring boot
+The purpose of this repository for knowledge sharing to use spring boot with redis that has a crud operation implemented in this repository.

 Steps to use this repository.

 1. Install Redis server in your dev environment https://redis.io/download - for unbuntu/Linux users.

-2.Clone the Spring-boot-redis-crud-example repository to your dev enviornment.
+2. Clone the Spring-boot-redis-crud-example repository to your dev enviornment.

 3. Once you install the redis in your dev environment.
 Start your redis service.